xinwenfu/GenCyber/FieldTrips/README.md

 <img src="imgs/KubuntuKali.PNG">

-## Information collecting about Metasploitable
+## Collecting Information about Metasploitable

 6. Log into the Metasploitable Linux with the following credentials.
 In real world, we can use a variety of tools such as *nmap* to find the IP address of Metasploitable.
 For simplicity, we will just log into Metasploitable and use a command to find its IP address.
    - Username: msfadmin